The path to successful venture capital financing

 A good venture capitalist will work to scale potentially successful business models quickly and possibly internationalize them.
 Slow, but profitable growth is not desired.
 A founding team must be aware of this and be willing to play by these rules.
 When it comes to growth and the rapid occupation of markets, successful start-ups will need further usually much larger rounds of financing.
 In case of success, the first venture capital investment is only the beginning.

-If you are planning a larger financing round, Quantum Partners will find the right investor and guide you through the entire venture capital raising process.
+If you are planning a larger financing round, Quantum Partners will find the right investor and guide you through the entire venture capital investment process.
 Call us for a confidential exchange of ideas.
 We look forward to discussing our approach, our industry expertise and references for our work.

 About Quantum Partners